 Employment Transition Grant is a weekly payment which helps some people who have completed a Supported Living Payment Employment Trial.

-Who can get it
+Who can get it?

 You may get an Employment Transition Grant if you:

-•have completed a Supported Living Payment Employment Trial
+have completed a Supported Living Payment Employment Trial

-•can no longer get a Supported Living Payment
+can no longer get a Supported Living Payment

-•are earning less than the Supported Living Payment after completing the trial
+are earning less than the Supported Living Payment after completing the trial

-•regularly work 15 hours or more per week (not in sheltered employment) but you can’t carry on working these hours without the grant.
+regularly work 15 hours or more per week (not in sheltered employment) but you can’t carry on working these hours without the grant.

 It also depends on how much you and your spouse or partner earn.